 Thank you for submitting your feedback

 University of Stirling and Lancaster University were among the winners at the 2020 AUDE awards which was due to take place on the 31 March at the University of Birmingham.
 This year as with much as everything else, COVID-19 has hit our plans and we were unable to announce our award winners at the AUDE Conference as we usually would.
 To ensure that the 2020 award winners were celebrated in absence of this year’s gala awards dinner AUDE have worked with award sponsors Hoare Lea to produce a virtual awards video to honour and celebrate this year’s awards winners.
-You can watch the virtual awards ceremony here.

 The University of Stirling Estates and Campus Services team has won our team of the year, for what might politely be described as an “interesting” period in which every element of the business continuity strategy has been tested.
 Less than 24 hours before last summer’s graduation ceremony, which was due to be combined with the inauguration of a new Chancellor, and with guests expected from across the world, a “once in one hundred years” level of rainfall threatened the entire event.
 Taking the initial warning phone call of what was happening, Director of Estates Colin McNally was told of “carnage” on campus, with floods a foot and more deep across large areas, problems with drains and electricity supply, and landscaping washed downhill.
 Overnight, forty team members worked to prioritise and assess, while from first light the entire team was in to make sure the important event could go ahead.
 After a massive effort that day Stirling successfully welcomed more than 2500 visitors to campus.